emtee40/adebar-wiki/Known-Issues.md

 to point to the corresponding binary for each device.

+## Root backup succeeded, but restore seems incomplete
+For a while now there are scripts in the `tools/` directory allowing you to backup your apps with root powers; starting with *Adebar* v2.3.2 these can even be used with the generated scripts by setting `ROOT_BACKUP=1` in your config.
+Some apps seem [not to restore fine](https://codeberg.org/izzy/Adebar/issues/63).
+We were not able to pin-point the underlying issue, but one reason could be apps using Android's Keystore, which the backups do not (and to my knowledge, cannot reliably) cover.
+This is e.g. one of the reasons given by Seedvault why the `ALLOW_BACKUP` is honored (it's unclear whether restore would succeed).

+Speaking about incomplete: Not everything is currently covered anyway.
+APK and data are covered, but e.g. Keystore, OBB ad Exras like granted permissions or battery optimization settings are not.

 ## Backup of each app has to be confirmed separately
 Yes.
 That's a security measure so no stranger could simply connect an USB cable to your device and steal your data.
 But there's a way to work around this